 No. Currently this fellowship is only for Scholars in their first, sophomore, and junior summers.

-No. Currently, each Scholar has to submit a separate application.
-However, we encourage Scholars to work collaboratively where applicable.
+yes you may apply for a joint project.
+However, each Scholar has to submit a separate application.
+We always encourage Scholars to work collaboratively where applicable.

 Scholars without secured internships may apply for the internship/research position but will not be considered until the position is official.
 Please speak with a CUSP Advisor if this applies to you.

 Yes.
-Please prepare a complete application packet per internship/research position with the exception of the letters of recommendation.
+Please prepare a complete application packet listing the different internship/research positions .
 Please submit only one set of recommendations.
 For further information, please see a CUSP Advisor.

 Yes.
 This fellowship can be applied anywhere in the world.